March 5, 2020

 Add the oil, milk, and yogurt and whisk until combined.
 You can then put the bowl on your stand mixer and at low speed start adding the flour one cup at a time, mixing with the dough hook.
 Scrape the sides and bottom when needed to make sure you are incorporating all the flour.

 Start adding the remaining tablespoons of flour, one tablespoon at a time.
-You want the mixture to be tacky when you touch it, but not so wet that your finger gets covered in a sticky, doughy, mess.
+It should feel somewhat sticky and tacky when you touch it, but not so wet that your finger gets covered in a gooey, doughy, mess.
 I added all of the four tablespoons of flour.

 Mix the dough on medium speed for about 2 minutes until smooth.
 Transfer to a bowl that has been lightly swiped with oil.
 Cover and let sit until it has doubled in size, about 60-90 minutes.